-What does All the Madmen mean?
+What do you think All the Madmen means?

 David Bowie: All the Madmen Meaning